tpgithubact/transfer-real/readme.md

 If you have installed NFD from source code, it is recommended to start NFD with the nfd-start script:

 nfd-start
-On macOS it may ask for your keychain password or ask nfd wants to sign using key in your keychain.
-Enter your keychain password and click “Always Allow”.

 Later, you can stop NFD with nfd-stop or by simply killing the nfd process.